From Wastewater to Wetlands

 Louisiana’s infrastructure needs immediate attention.

-Today, over five years later, this overarching conclusion remains more valid than ever.
+Today, almost ten years later, this overarching conclusion remains more valid than ever.

 The conclusion is not a surprise but more an alarm that over the course of the last five years, the system has detreated further.
 Our infrastructure is poorly maintained, inadequately funded, and not designed to meet tomorrow’s demands.
 Consequently, the state is at a disadvantage and will continue to lose its economic competitiveness.